Electricity sector in New Zealand: Fossil-fuel thermal

-Fossil fuels generated 8,154 GWh in 2020 – 18.9% of all electricity – 5,938 GWh by gas, 2,159 GWh by coal, and 57 GWh from other sources.
+In 2020, fossil fuels generated 8,154 GW⋅h in 2020 (18.9% of all electricity); 5,938 GW⋅h by gas; 2,159 GW⋅h by coal; and 57 GW⋅h from other sources.
 Total combined installed capacity in 2020 was 2,334 MW.
 The North Island generates nearly all of New Zealand's fossil-fuelled electricity.

 Until the 1950s, fossil-fuelled stations were small-scale and usually fuelled by coal or coal by-products, providing electricity to cities yet to be connected to hydro schemes and to provide additional support to such schemes.
 Large-scale coal-fired generation began in 1958 at the 210 MW Meremere Power Station.
 Oil-fired stations such as Otahuhu A, Marsden A&B, and New Plymouth were commissioned in the late 1960s and early 1970s.
 The discovery of natural gas off the Taranaki coast, and the oil crises of the 1970s, saw oil-fired stations converted to gas or mothballed, while gas-fired stations proliferated, especially in Taranaki and Auckland, well into the 2000s.
 Only in recent years has coal made a comeback, as Taranaki gas has slowly depleted.

 Today, there are three major fossil-fuelled stations in New Zealand.
 Smaller gas- and coal-fired industrial generators are found across New Zealand and especially in Auckland, Waikato, Bay of Plenty, and Taranaki.
 Genesis Energy's Huntly Power Station in northern Waikato is New Zealand's largest power station – with 1000 MW of coal- and gas-fired generators and 435 MW of gas-only generators, it supplies around 17% of the country's electricity.
 There is a gas-fired power station in Taranaki at Stratford (585 MW).
 Whirinaki is a 155 MW diesel-fired station north of Napier, providing backup generation for periods when generation is not otherwise available, such as when plants break down, or during dry seasons where there is limited water for hydroelectricity generation.

 As of 2021 none of the power generators appear to be committed to the construction of any new fossil-fuelled power stations.
-There is only one proposed thermal station with resource consent: Todd Energy's 380MW Waikato Power Plant.
+There is only one proposed thermal station with resource consent: Todd Energy's 380 MW Waikato Power Plant.

 Other sources

 Solar

-As at the end of May 2021, New Zealand had 32,650 grid-connected photovoltaic (PV) installations producing 159MW, of which 57MW were installed in the preceding 24 months.
+Compared to most developed nations, New Zealand's solar generation is lagging despite an abundance of land with favourable weather.
+As of late April 2025, the Lauriston Solar Farm near Ashburton is New Zealand's largest operating solar farm, with a capacity of 47 MW (63 MWp).
+As of June 2025, New Zealand also had 349 MW of grid-connected residential solar power installed, of which 66 MW (19%) was installed in the last 12 months.
+Residential solar installations are low relative to other countries, representing only 1.4% of total generation vs more than 25% in Australia.